 If a rider does not record a lap time in Q2 he/she will start from 18th grid position.
-In the case of more than one rider not recording a Q2 time, their grid positions from 18 upwards will be determined by their combined lap times of P1, P2.
+In the case of more than one rider not recording a Q2 time, their grid positions from 18 upwards will be determined by their fastest lap time from the Practice.